-FOR THE YEAR ENDED MARCH 31, 2021
+FOR THE YEAR ENDED MARCH 31, 2022 (Expressed in thousands of Bermuda Dollars)

 1. Operations

 Bermuda Aviation Services Limited ("BAS" or the "Company") is domiciled and registered in Bermuda.
 The Company's registered office is Clarendon House, 2 Church Street, Hamilton, Bermuda.
 BAS and its subsidiaries (the "Group") distribute automotive parts and provide automotive services; and provide facilities management services including elevator maintenance and installation, customised electrical, generator and fire detection solutions.
 BAS, the ultimate controlling entity of the Group, is listed on the Bermuda Stock Exchange.
 The principal place of business is located at 19 Bakery Lane, Pembroke, HM 07, Bermuda.